Hi folks, greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 Hey, Rush.

-Um, just to make the point you guys made earlier, you made earlier, which is uh uh uh uh uh uh you guys made earlier.
+Just to make the point you guys made earlier, you made earlier, which is rational thought.

-I mean well, I was thinking of you and uh Mr. Well.
+I meant, well, I was thinking of you and Mr. Will.

-And that is uh rational thought is the worst enemy of Obamacare, and a good case in point is the pre-existing condition requirement.
+And a good case in point is the pre-existing condition requirement.

-And I've foregone, you know, however many years, months, whatever, without coverage until I actually needed it.
+And I've foregone however many years, months, whatever without coverage until I actually needed it.

-So uh the this crowd of 20 somethings that Obamacare is counting on, buying into the risk pool, if they're thinking rationally, they're not gonna pay play.
+So this crowd of 20-somethings that Obamacare is counting on buying into the risk pool, if they're thinking rationally, they're not going to play.

-I think the original purpose, and maybe out the window now, what with the uh delaying of the employer mandate, but the original purpose of the fine being so much cheaper than a policy was to get people out of the private sector health insurance market, which is what Obama wanted to eliminate so as to turn everybody to the government.
+I think the original purpose, and maybe out the window now, what with the delaying of the employer mandate, the original purpose of the fine being so much cheaper than a policy, was to get people out of the private sector health insurance market, which is what Obama wanted to eliminate so as to turn everybody to the government.

 So he makes the fine cheaper than a policy.